 Tradeoffs:

-• Freshworks acquisition may affect roadmap and packaging
+- FireHydrant is now a Freshworks company after Freshworks' December 2025 acquisition announcement, which may affect roadmap and packaging

 Best for: teams that need runbooks, service catalog, status pages, and a more formal incident lifecycle.